-This session will specifically explore mental health triggers in the creative industries, with a strong focus on film and music.
-Experts will share potential solutions when health is at stake in working teams, also tapping into new research by the UK Film and TV Charity that published the world's largest well-being study in the film and TV industries.
-Dr Ina Filla and Habib Lesevic from J2C will bring examples of their work with fortune 500 companies and help us to understand their findings on a neural and behavioural level with the example of simple practice.
+This session specifically explored mental health triggers in the creative industries, with a strong focus on film and music.
+Experts shared potential solutions when health is at stake in working teams, also tapping into new research by the UK Film and TV Charity that published the world's largest well-being study in the film and TV industries.
+Dr Ina Filla and Habib Lesevic from J2C brought examples of their work with fortune 500 companies and helped us to understand their findings on a neural and behavioural level with the example of simple practice.

 At “Journey to Creation” (J2C) insides from system theory, sustainable entrepreneurship, neurosciences as well as design thinking and other disciplines are combined with contemplative methods like meditation, Qi Gong, Sound Journeys and even visual deprivation – all to put the HUMAN into the focus of systems and unveil creative and holistic thinking.
 Interdisciplinary work is key to J2Cs success.

 Ronny Krieger (Director Business Development, LANDR & Patreon, Board Member VUT)

 Habib Lesevic (Entrepreneurship, Mindset, and Human Potential, J2C)